sqldef/sqldef/README.md

 ## Development

-You can use the following command to prepare MySQL, PostgreSQL and SQL Server to be used for running tests.
+You can use the following command to prepare command line tools and DB servers for running tests.

 ```bash
 # Linux